-Primary Engineer’s Professional Recognition & PGCert in Engineering STEM Learning addresses the skills and confidence deficit that teaching professionals have around STEM subjects.
+Primary Engineer’s PGCert & Professional Recognition in Engineering STEM addresses the skills and confidence deficit that teaching professionals have around STEM subjects.
 Accredited by the University of Strathclyde as a “Post Graduate Certificate in Engineering STEM Learning” in 2017, completion of the course now provides teachers with 60 Master’s level/SCQF level 11 credits.

-The specific aims of Engineering STEM Learning are to:
+The specific aims of Engineering STEM are to:

 - foster a future-orientated, strategic stance to initiate and lead change for STEM improvement in the classroom and throughout the institution;

 - build and apply sound knowledge and understanding of STEM pedagogy to inform teaching;